pbv-public/fastify-firestore-service/README.md

 # Unit testing
 ## Setup
-Todea apps store data in AWS DynamoDB service.
+Apps store data in Firestore.
 You must setup the database before running tests.
-You can run
-`yarn --cwd ./node_modules/@pocketgems/app setup; yarn --cwd ./node_modules/@pocketgems/app start-local-db` to start a local AWS DynamoDB docker instance.
-And use `@pocketgems/app/test/environment.js` to setup Jest envrionments.
+You can run `yarn start-local-db` to start a local emulator.
+And use `test/environment.js` to setup Jest envrionments.

 ## Writing Tests
 This library exposes `@pocketgems/unit-test` through